NicholasFrederick/March-Madness-Prediction/README.md

 Download the data sets by Andrew Sundberg, which is updated yearly. <br>
 If the files do not work, use the following link: https://www.kaggle.com/datasets/andrewsundberg/college-basketball-dataset?select=cbb13.csv <br>
 Note: You will have to create a seperate data for only playoff teams with numeric values for each round if you do this.

+The original dataset contains 23 variables on over 300 Division I Men’s basketball teams.
+It contains data for the years 2013-2023, and it is updated each year after the tournament.

 ## Variables and Code
 model-The main data, looked at wins <br>